Tl;Dr:

 Designing

-Before upscaling the fidelity, I created a loose style guide to help ensure consistency throughout the application.
+Before moving to high-fidelity, I created a style guide to ensure visual consistency throughout the application.

-I decided to use colours to distinguish between different types of lessons/content to provide an additional aid for users who are familiarising themselves with the navigation.
+I leveraged color to distinguish between different content types, creating an additional navigational aid for users still familiarizing themselves with the structure.

-I added explanations to certain links, restructured the games page, and replaced the pinned section on the community page with scrollable tabs instead.
+Based on the findings above, I centered improvements around terminology, content visibility, and clarity: I added explanations to certain links, restructured the games page, and replaced the pinned section on the community page with scrollable tabs.

 Retrospective